michaelocurtis/FlocoreClock/README.md

 # michaels-clock-app
-A simple clock app for Elemtary OS 6
+A simple clock app for Elementary OS 6